Artesania Exoteryc Audiorack

 – optional turntable platform in glass/Inox 2285 euro

-Now that my system was almost exclusively silver-coloured, my aim was to get a more classical, dark-coloured rack.
-The Spider was just getting a bit too Fischer-Price and too aluminium-esque for me after all these years.
+Now that my system was almost exclusively silver-colored, my aim was to get a more classical, dark-colored rack.
+The Spider was just getting a bit too Fischer-Price and too aluminum-esque for me after all these years.
 Also: the modular nature of the rack, although fabulous in idea, also meant that elements bought over time were never 100% fitting.
 I would always struggle to get all pillars exactly level.
 I’m a perfectionist that way.

 But the new rack would have to be at least as good sonically and as versatile as the Spider.
 After all: my setup changes a lot and a rack with fixed shelves wouldn’t work.
 Quite soon I stumbled on the world’s most esoteric racks but was baffled at their prices.
 PARTicular, Harmonic Resolution Systems, Rethm and finally Artesania.
 The latter really took my fancy!
 Viewed from a distance it seems as simple as a regular rack but from the sides and upon close inspection its high-tech nature is revealed.
 The Artesania Esoteric rack is basically a frame suspended from the top within another frame.
 Theoretically this would mean that the bottom level should sound as good as the top level, or maybe, even better.
 What’s even better is that there are no shelves but only frames with integrated feet to rest the component’s belly’s on, much like with Spider.
 But this time the levels are infinitely adjustable in height.